AndreasKaratzas/neural-network/README.md

 This implementation runs on the system's __CPU__ in parallel.
 The model was tested using the [Fashion MNIST](https://www.kaggle.com/zalando-research/fashionmnist/data) dataset.

-## Disclaimer

-The executable generated is much slower when compiled with either G++ or Microsoft Visual C++ compilers.
-The recommended compiler is Intel Compiler version 19.1.

 ## Installation

 * Open a terminal